Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Methodology

 To address above k-way hypergraph partition task, the K-nearest neighbor (KNN) \cite{cunningham2021k} method is leveraged for multiscale hypergraphs generation.
-Hyper-STTN iterates each vertex who presents a person with KNN algorithm to search several its interactive neighborhoods based on Mahalonobis feature distance.
-In details, the low-level trajectory embeddings of each agent $\{\mathbf{q}_{(\rm{X}_{\emph{1}})}, \cdots, \mathbf{q}_{(\rm{X}_{\emph{N}})}; \mathbf{q}({x}_{i}) \in {\mathbb{R}}^{d} \}$ is encoded by a fully connected layer (FC) from input $\{\mathbf{X}_{\emph{1}}, \cdots ,\mathbf{X}_{\emph{N}}\}$.
-Subsequently, the similarity matrix $\mathcal{S}$ is filled by feature dimensional agent pairs' Mahalanobis distance \cite{wang2015survey}, coupling the interaction attributes and motion distributions to dilute Euclidean distance analogous interferences and errors from feature correlations and distributions.
-The Mahalanobis distance of $(i,j)$-th vertex pair $Dis(i,j)$ in the feature dimension is defined as follows:
+Hyper-STTN iteratively applies KNN to each vertex to identify its interactive neighborhoods based on the Mahalanobis feature distance.
+Particularly, the hypergraph at scale $\tau_1 =2$ degenerates to a standard graph, representing only pairwise interaction.
+In details, the low-level trajectory embeddings of each agent $\{\mathbf{q}_{(\rm{X}_{\emph{1}})}, \cdots, \mathbf{q}_{(\rm{X}_{\emph{N}})}\}$, where $\mathbf{q}({x}_{i}) \in {\mathbb{R}}^{d}$ are obtained via a fully connected layer from the input sequences $\{\mathbf{X}_{\emph{1}}, \cdots ,\mathbf{X}_{\emph{N}}\}$.
+The similarity matrix $\mathcal{S}$ is then filled by feature dimensional agent pairs' Mahalanobis distance \cite{wang2015survey}, which incorporate interaction attributes and motion distributions to mitigate Euclidean distance based distortions arising from feature correlations and heterogeneous distributions.
+The Mahalanobis distance of $(i,j)$-th vertex pair $Dis(i,j)$ is defined as follows:

 where ${\sum}^{-1}$ is the covariance matrix of sample distribution.

 The $(i,j)$ element of similarity matrix $\mathcal{S} \in {\mathbb{R}}^{N \times N}$ is defined as follows:

 where $\varrho$ is the mean of all vertex pairs' feature distances.